grob6000/hpbattery/README.md

 Addition of a series regulator is not an immediately obvious means to maximise efficiency.
   - As input voltage rises, input current to the HP35 rises also, likely due to increased dissipation by the logic circuits as voltage rises, some level of shunt regulation in the power supply input, and particularly the increased current through the LEDs as the voltage rises (fixed resistor current limiting).
 As such, minimising the Vreg while ensuring operation of the calculator is desirable to minimise the consumption.
 Measurements of a HP35 were taken with (0.) displayed and (8888888888.-88) displayed, and are included in the excel.
   - Series regulator dropout voltage will result in Vout reaching the low battery threshold (3.50V) at a higher remaining battery capacity than without.
 As such, selection of a series regulator with extremely low Vdo is important to minimise the unusable capacity.
-TPS73101 was found which has a Vdo of ~30mV at the current levels anticipated.
-It is capable of 150mA, which is just enough to supply the calculator.
+TPS73601 was found which has a Vdo of ~30mV at the current levels anticipated.
+It is capable of 400mA, which is just enough to supply the calculator (hp67 with card writer included).

-The discharge is modelled using measured load data from a HP35, an approximate Li-Ion discharge curve from a forgotten online source.
+The discharge is modelled using measured load data from a HP35, a calculation of the fixed loads in the battery circuit, and an approximate Li-Ion discharge curve from a forgotten online source.
 I found that for regulation voltages below about 3.8V, the usable operating time of the HP35 would in fact be longer than without a regulator.
 Minimising the output voltage, assuming the function of the calculator is assured, maximises the running time.
-I've selected VREG=3.6V, which the model estimates (with a 1500mAh battery) at 16.1h vs. 15.4h for no regulation; i.e. 42mins extra or 4.5% improvement.
+I've selected VREG=3.6V, which the model estimates (with a 1500mAh battery) at 16.1h vs. 15.3h for no regulation; i.e. 48mins extra or 4~5% improvement.

 ![Graph of discharge performance model](https://github.com/grob6000/hpbattery/blob/master/dischargeperformance_3v6.png?raw=true)